Chase-Lee-ui/Chase-Lee-ui.github.io/essays/Smart-Questions.md

 from earlier, identifying landmarks and relaying it to the search team can definitely help them find you.
 Identifying landmarks would be similar to know the names of various things in programming.

-And another thing is to definitely not ask any homework looking questions.
+And another thing is to not ask questions that look straight out of a homework problem.
 The user of this [post](https://stackoverflow.com/questions/65943921/program-wont-print-out-amount-of-characters-that-are-in-a-file) does not seem to appear to know a thing about their work.
 <img class="ui large left spaced image" src="../images/javascriptgood.png">
 ```
 int main()